-Last month I had a normal period, but this month I haven't started at all?
+Last month I had a normal period, but I haven't started at all this month.
 I am worried about pregnancy because I don't want another baby this soon.

 Yes, it is normal during breastfeeding to have irregular periods.

-Your hormones are always changing, according to the time your child spends on the breast.
+Your hormones are constantly changing, according to your child's time on the breast.
 The more you breastfeed, the less likely you are to get a period.
-But this is not the case with everyone, we all have different hormone levels; a mother may have regular periods, even if she skips feeds regularly, or combination feeds."
+But this is not the case with everyone.
+We all have different hormone levels; a mother may have regular periods, even if she skips feeds regularly, or combination feeds."

 by Karen LaRose

-"My last period was 25th, November, however around December, 18, last I began having premenstrual symptoms, but I am still waiting for a period.
+"My last period was November 25.
+However, around December 18, I began having premenstrual symptoms, but I am still waiting for a period.

-In addition to waiting in expectation, I am experiencing at times severe cramping in my right side, but this usually lasts for a few minutes and would subside, its also irregular, sometimes a day or two would pass and no cramps at all.
+In addition to waiting in expectation, I am experiencing, at times, severe cramping in my right side, but this usually lasts for a few minutes and subsides.
+It's also irregular.
+Sometimes, a day or two would pass, and no cramps.

-I refused to take a home pregnancy test because I keep getting premenstrual symptoms and believe my period would come at any moment.
-Both before and after my son was born, I have experienced irregular periods, but once I began to get cramps, it would usually come shortly.
+I refused to take a home pregnancy test because I kept getting premenstrual symptoms and believed my period would come at any moment.
+Both before and after my son was born, I experienced irregular periods, but once I began to get cramps, they would usually come shortly.

-I am concerned about this because I don't know if its normal what I am experiencing, because I am still breastfeeding my 28-month-old."
+I am concerned about this.
+After all, I don't know if it's normal what I am experiencing because I am still breastfeeding my 28-month-old."

 Re: Cramps while breastfeeding but no period.

-I am breastfeeding my 18-month-old and still skip months in which I also experience some cramps, but no bleeding.
+I am breastfeeding my 18-month-old and still skip months in which I also experience cramps but no bleeding.

 If the pain is severe, it’s best to see your doctor.
 Those pains can also be an early sign of pregnancy.